Description

 • Compared with the benchmark SPY (-33.7 days) in the period of the last 5 years, the maximum DrawDown of -50.7 days of Mattel is lower, thus worse.

-• Looking at maximum reduction from previous high in of -40.7 days in the period of the last 3 years, we see it is relatively lower, thus worse in comparison to SPY (-24.5 days).
+• Looking at maximum reduction from previous high in of -40.7 days in the period of the last 3 years, we see it is relatively smaller, thus worse in comparison to SPY (-24.5 days).

 MaxDuration: